Tandem clustering with invariant coordinate selection

 \section{Additional results for the empirical applications}

-For the three empirical applications discussed in Section~\ref{sec:applications}, Figure~\ref{fig:emp_applications} compares the five considered clustering methods to two variants of $k$means with a built-in approach for subspace estimation, namely reduced $k$means \citep{soete1994k} and factorial $k$means \citep{vichi2001factorial}.
-We focus on applying the five previously considered methods to the the observed data, as well as after ICS with the med criterion for $\tcov-\cov$ and $\mcd_{0.5}-\cov$.
-Clearly, reduced $k$means and the factorial $k$means do not improve the results and are always outperformed by at least one version of tandem clustering with ICS.
+For the three empirical applications discussed in Section~\ref{sec:applications}, Figure~\ref{fig:emp_applications} compares the five considered clustering methods (applied to the observed data, as well as after ICS with the med criterion for $\tcov-\cov$ and $\mcd_{0.5}-\cov$) to two variants of $k$means with a built-in approach for subspace estimation, namely reduced $k$means \citep{soete1994k} and factorial $k$means \citep{vichi2001factorial}, and the two previously considered dimension reduction methods for Gaussian mixture modeling, MFA \citep{mclachlan2003modelling} and clustvarsel \citep{raftery2006variable}.
+Clearly, these four additional methods do not improve the results and are always outperformed by at least one version of tandem clustering with ICS.